ENCCS/gpu-programming/content/13-examples.rst

 - only copy the data from GPU to CPU when we need it,
 - swap the GPU buffers between timesteps, like we do with CPU buffers.
 (OpenMP does this automatically.)

-Changes of stencil update code as well as the main program are shown in tabs below:
+Changes of stencil update code are shown in tabs below (also check out the respective main() functions for calls to persistent GPU buffer creation, access, and deletion):

 `stencil/ <https://github.com/ENCCS/gpu-programming/tree/main/content/examples/stencil/base/>`__